 Fish maturity is often measured in size.
 Squirrelfish reach sexual maturity when they are five inches long.

-It has two mating seasons each year.
-During January through March and September through November, the female lays eggs in the water.
+Many squirrelfish species, such as the longspine squirrelfish, have two breeding seasons per year, typically occurring from January through March and again from September through November.
+The female lays eggs in the water.
 The male covers them with his sperm to fertilize them.
 Adult squirrelfish do not provide any parental care.
 The eggs hatch a few days after being fertilized.

 Baby squirrelfish grow in three larval stages.
-At the end of the third stage, they develop the red color that is characteristic of the species.
-The fish’s lifespan is two to four years.
+At the end of the third stage, they develop the red color that is characteristic of the fish.
+The typical lifespan of squirrelfish is 2 to 5 years, though some individuals may live longer.

 Fishing and Cooking